International Relations Graduate Programs & Schools

 Build A Variety of Skills

-International Relations programs may help students integrate theories and points of view from multiple sources.
+International relations graduate programs may help students integrate theories and points of view from multiple sources.
 This might help overall to refine their ability to analyze, problem solve, and think critically.

 In addition, students might come away with skills in quantitative research methods.
 Other professional abilities such as how to negotiate, interpret conflict, or navigate another language may also be within reach.